hms-dbmi-cellenics/inframock/README.md

 `AWS_DEFAULT_REGION`: the default mocked region for your infrastructure to be deployed under.
 If it's not set, it defaults to `eu-west-1`.

+`USE_LOCAL_DATA`: Flag to use local data or pull from Github.
+Set to `false` by defult.
+Set to `true` to use local data.

+`LOCAL_DATA_PATH`: Path of local data folder, relative to root directory.
+Set to `src/data` by default.
+Place `.rds.gz` file in this folder to load them locally to InfraMock S3.

 FAQ
 ---